Table of Contents

 The female possesses two X chromosomes compared to one X chromosome in males.
-Hence, to regulated the amount of gene products of genes present on the X chromosome, one of the X-chromosome becomes inactive in females.
+Hence, to regulate the number of gene products of genes present on the X chromosome, one of the X-chromosomes becomes inactive in females.

 X-Inactivation Example and Barr Body

 If a female cat has black and tan colour alleles on the X chromosome, it inactivates its two Xs during embryonic development.
 This results in a tortoiseshell coat pattern containing alternate patches of black and tan fur.
 The black patches are obtained from the X-chromosome with an active black allele, whereas, the tan patches are obtained from the X-chromosome with an active tan allele.